Skip to content

 6 Ways To Help Your Child Make Friends

 When you pick up Patty from school or daycare, you always find her alone spinning toys and humming to herself.
-She seems happy by the situation but you’re not – you’d prefer that Patty would participate with peers.
+The teachers say that she’s a joy to have in the class, but you’re frustrated.
+You’d prefer that Patty would participate with peers.
 You wish that she could make friends and have fun playing with them.
 In general, that’s hard for kiddos with autism.
 However, with coaching and teaching, Patty can become more comfy relating in social situations!
 Here’s how you can help your honey make friends.Read More »6 Ways To Help Your Child Make Friends

 Play is a Child’s Work